 For appearing in the CA final exam, you need to have successfully qualified both Group 1 and 2 of CA Intermediate.
 Also, you need to complete a 4-week Advanced Integrated Course to learn about Information Technology and soft skills.

-US CMA is a professional certification course.
+US CMA is a management accounting course, and the US CMA full form is Certified Management Accounting.
 It helps students improve their financial accounting expertise by enabling them to acquire management skills in order to make strategic decisions based on financial statistics.
 The Institute of Cost Accountants of India (ICAI) conducts the Certified Management Accountant (CMA) examinations.
 The exam consists of three levels: Foundation, Intermediate, and Final.

 Eligibility: For the foundation level, the applicant must have completed their secondary education from a recognized board and also need to have any one of the following education qualifications: